The Boldin Financial Planner Take control of your plans. Retire earlier, with more security and find financial confidence.

 Best for: People who want the most thorough estimate and are willing to spend 10–15 minutes on the assessment.

-Built on research into the world’s longest-lived populations, the Blue Zones True Vitality Test incorporates lifestyle factors specific to communities where high percentages of people live past 90.
-It blends demographic inputs with questions about purpose, community, and diet.
+Built on research into the world’s longest-lived populations — as documented in the foundational Blue Zones studies by Dan Buettner, published in partnership with National Geographic and subsequently in peer-reviewed journals including the American Journal of Lifestyle Medicine — the Blue Zones True Vitality Test incorporates lifestyle factors specific to communities where high percentages of people live past 90.
+It blends demographic inputs with questions about purpose, community, and diet, reflecting findings on how social connection and environment shape how long people live.

 Best for: People interested in how environment and social factors shape longevity alongside genetics and medical history.

-Developed by Dean Foster of the Wharton School using NIH-AARP statistical data, the Blueprint Income calculator produces probabilistic outputs instead of a single point estimate.
-You see a range of likely outcomes with associated probabilities.
+Developed by Dean Foster of the Wharton School using NIH-AARP Diet and Health Study statistical data, the Blueprint Income calculator produces probabilistic outputs instead of one number.
+You see a range of likely outcomes with associated probabilities, which makes downside and upside scenarios more visible.

 Best for: People who want a statistically grounded estimate without a lengthy questionnaire.

 The LifeSpan Calculator updates your estimated life expectancy in real time as you answer each of its 14 questions.
-The live feedback shows exactly how smoking, exercise, weight, and other factors shift your number.
+The live feedback shows exactly how smoking, exercise, weight, and other factors shift your number, making the impact of specific behaviors more tangible.

 Best for: People who want to see how specific lifestyle behaviors affect longevity.